2. Normative References

 Registration Authority

-A party responsible for registering all the Organizational Entities by issuing a Trust Assertion
+Party responsible for registering Organizational Entities by issuing Trust Assertions.
+Aligned with ARF 1.10.

 Registration Process